-The University provides personal accident insurance and public liability insurance covers for students on authorised, course-related work and field experience.
-The insurance is subject to the school or department approving the work or field experience, which must be credited towards a course of study.
+The University provides personal accident insurance and public liability insurance cover for students on authorised, course-related work and field experience.
+The insurance is subject to the school or department approving the work or field experience, and must be credited towards a course of study.
 Students who receive remuneration for the work or field placement are not covered by this policy.
 Such students should be covered by the host organisation’s workers’ compensation policy.
 This applies to all students at all campuses and education centres.

 For more information, refer to: healthandsafety.curtin.edu.au

-Alcohol may not be consumed on campus outside of licensed premises, unless a permit has been issued in accordance with the Curtin Land and Traffic By-Laws and the provisions of the Liquor Licensing Act 1988 (WA).
+Alcohol may not be consumed on campus outside of licensed premises unless a permit has been issued in accordance with the Curtin Land and Traffic by-laws and the provisions of the Liquor Licensing Act 1988 (WA).

 Parking and traffic facilities are regulated by the Curtin Land and Traffic by-laws.
 Speed limits exist, and periodical checks are conducted throughout campus.
 Infringement notices are issued for breaches of the by-laws.